Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/deployment-guide.md

 ### <a name="d98edcd3-f2a1-49f7-b26a-07448ceb60ca"></a>Configurar a extensão de monitorização avançada do Azure para SAP

-Quando já preparou a VM conforme descrito em [cenários de implementação de VMs do SAP no Azure][deployment-guide-3], o agente de VM do Azure está instalado na máquina virtual.
-A próxima etapa é implantar a extensão do Azure melhorada de monitorização para SAP, o que está disponível no repositório de extensão do Azure nos datacenters do Azure global.
-Para obter mais informações, consulte [máquinas virtuais do Azure de planeamento e implementação para o SAP NetWeaver][planning-guide-9.1].
+Quando já preparou a VM conforme descrito em [cenários de implementação de VMs do SAP no Azure][deployment-guide-3], the Azure VM Agent is installed on the virtual machine.
+The next step is to deploy the Azure Enhanced Monitoring Extension for SAP, which is available in the Azure Extension Repository in the global Azure datacenters.
+For more information, see [Azure Virtual Machines planning and implementation for SAP NetWeaver][planning-guide-9.1].

 Pode utilizar o PowerShell ou CLI do Azure para instalar e configurar a extensão do Azure melhorada de monitorização para SAP.
 Para instalar a extensão numa VM do Linux ou do Windows ao utilizar uma máquina Windows, consulte [do Azure PowerShell][deployment-guide-4.5.1].
-Para instalar a extensão numa VM do Linux com uma área de trabalho do Linux, veja [CLI do Azure][deployment-guide-4.5.2].
+To install the extension on a Linux VM by using a Linux desktop, see [Azure CLI][deployment-guide-4.5.2].

 #### <a name="987cf279-d713-4b4c-8143-6b11589bb9d4"></a>O Azure PowerShell para Linux e VMs do Windows

 Para instalar a extensão do Azure melhorada de monitorização para SAP com o PowerShell:

 1. Certifique-se de que instalou a versão mais recente do cmdlet do PowerShell do Azure.
-Para obter mais informações, consulte [cmdlets de implementar o Azure PowerShell][deployment-guide-4.1].
+Para obter mais informações, consulte [implementar o Azure PowerShell cmdlets][deployment-guide-4.1].
 1. Execute o seguinte cmdlet do PowerShell.
     Para obter uma lista dos ambientes disponíveis, execute `commandlet Get-AzEnvironment`.
 Se pretender utilizar o global Azure, o ambiente está **AzureCloud**.
 Para o Azure na China, selecione **AzureChinaCloud**.